Nongtajkrub/Sortsquad/README.md

 python src/main.py
 ```

+> [!CAUTION]
-> ⚠️ Important: Running the game from the project root ensures that all assets load correctly.
+> Running the game from the project root ensures that all assets load correctly.
 If you see errors related to missing assets, double-check that you're in the root directory (where README.md and the src/ folder are located).

 ---